brunelli/aurupbot/README.md

   -d or --dir <path>    Save files in <path> instead of /tmp.
   --disable-push        Doesn't attempt to push the updated files to AUR.
   -n or --notify        Use libnotify to send desktop notifications.
+  -u or --user <user>   Check updates for all packages maintained by <user>.
   -h or --help 	        Print this message.
 ```